 However, except for the Weber Smokefire, all other Weber models are no longer made in the USA entirely.
 While several models are assembled locally, both the Spirit and Genesis II lines are now made and assembled entirely in Taiwan or China.

 Important Similarities and Differences

 The Spirit and Genesis II series of grills now feature modern updates with new features being added every couple years.
-Both lines now feature compatibility with Weber’s iGrill technology and feature the much-improved GS4 grilling system.
-Both lines also come with the same extensive 10-year guarantee that covers every component part of the grill.
+Both lines now feature compatibility with Weber’s iGrill technology and the same extensive 10-year guarantee that covers key components of the grill.

 The Genesis II models also have higher BTU output owing to more burners.
 Some Genesis models also come with optional extras like an enclosed cart or a sear station.

 There are also two versions of the Spirit series.
 In 2018 Weber released the Spirit II series with some modern updates.
 An in depth comparison of the Spirit and Spirit II can be found here.

 |Grill Grates||Stainless or Porcelain Enameled Cast Iron||Porcelain Enameled Cast Iron|